yunju05/G02Final/README.md

 - Provide support as needed.

 ### 4. Review & Wrap-Up
-- Check students’ sentence construction.
-- Use flashcards to review.
+- Have the groups check with each other to ensure they understand the content.
-- Optional: Have students retell the story using what they've learned.
+- Have the students take an OX quiz.
+- Conduct a story continuation activity.

 ## 🧒 App Description: Students' Perspective (Step-by-Step)

 ### 1. Warm-up
-- View illustrated flashcards and learn key words/expressions.
+- Look at the given picture, guess the story, and share it.
+- Listen to the story content.

-### 2. Listening Task
+### 2. Word and Expression
+- Learn the vocabulary using the wordlist, then do a spelling practice and a meaning quiz.
-- Tap the **Play** button to hear a sentence.
+- Review the mistakes.
-- Focus on pronunciation and sentence structure.

-### 3. Word Arrangement
+### 3. Grammar
 - Tap the shuffled word buttons in the correct order to rebuild the sentence.

-### 4. Feedback
+### 4. Wrap up
-- Receive immediate feedback (Correct / Try again).
-- Replay sentence if needed.

-### 5. Vocabulary Review
-- Return to flashcards to reinforce vocabulary.
-- Optionally play mini-games with the same material.
+- Share with group members what you have understood.
+- Take an OX quiz.
+- Conduct a story continuation activity.

 ## ✅ Key App Features

 - ✔️ TTS-based pronunciation playback
 - ✔️ Sentence reconstruction via interactive word buttons
-- ✔️ Illustrated flashcards for vocabulary support
 - ✔️ Real-time feedback
 - ✔️ Designed for both teacher-led and student-driven learning